 Let Triplemint's off-market team give you exclusive access to apartments in your price range and desired neighborhood that no one else has seen.
 More options, less competition, no bidding wars.

-According to Streeteasy, the median price for a 1-bedroom in a pre-war building is $939,000.
-A 2-bedroom sells at a median price of $1.1 million.
+According to Streeteasy, the median price for a one-bedroom in a prewar building is $939,000.
+A two-bedroom sells at a median price of $1.1 million.
 I was unable to find a breakdown of average square footage, which is not atypical when dealing with co-ops.

 Post-war buildings tend to exhibit the characteristics of whatever decade they were constructed.
 For example, white brick exteriors and parquet floors are defining traits of construction during the 1950s and 1960s.
 The 1970s through the 1990s brought larger complexes that offered more amenities, such as doormen, fitness centers and common roof decks.